mansijaiswal/Bank-Customer-Churn-Prediction/README.md

 ### Tool:
 Python will be used as the programming language.

-### Technique:
-Since the problem is a classification one, we will train a Logistic Regression model on the data and make predictions.

 ### Dataset:
-The dataset has been collected from Kaggle the link of which is given below.
+The dataset has been collected from Kaggle.
+The link is given below:

 https://www.kaggle.com/mathchi/churn-for-bank-customers